-CAGE is an acronym that refers to a series of questions that medical professionals may use to screen patients for alcohol misuse.
-The questionnaire may also be self-administered.
+The CAGE questionnaire is a series of questions that medical professionals use to screen patients for alcohol misuse.
+It may also be self-administered.

 Dr. John Ewing developed the CAGE questionnaire in 1984 as a simple tool to identify alcohol dependence.9